xzh091021/xzh091021/README.md

 - 👋 Hi, I’m @xzh091021
-- 👀 I’m interested in coding.
+- 👀 I’m interested in computer programming.
-- 🌱 I’m currently learning c++ and python.
+- 🌱 I’m currently learning Qt Creator and 易语言.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me xzh0910212022@163.com or zjjtkp3v@outlook.com
+- 📫 How to reach me xizhihan123@gmail.com
+- My social media account is https://space.bilibili.com/3546620085930082

 <!---
 xzh091021/xzh091021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.